 13. Muppets Inc. also produced several segments for Saturday Night Live in the mid-'70s, but none of their sketches really caught on.

-15. Notable guests on The Muppet Show include Rudolf Nureyev, Linda Ronstadt, Harry Belafonte, Rita Moreno, Mia Farrow, Florence Henderson, Harvey Korman, Lena Horne, Peter Ustinov, Candace Bergen, Vincent Price, Don Knotts, Ethel Merman, Steve Martin, Dom DeLuise, Lou Rawls, Peter Sellers, Alice Cooper, Loretta Lynn, Danny Kaye, Racquel Welch, John Denver, Dudley Moore, Christopher Reeve, Johnny Cash, Buddy Rich and lots and lots of others.
+15. Notable guests on The Muppet Show include Rudolf Nureyev, Linda Ronstadt, Harry Belafonte, Rita Moreno, Mia Farrow, Florence Henderson, Harvey Korman, Lena Horne, Peter Ustinov, Candice Bergen, Vincent Price, Don Knotts, Ethel Merman, Steve Martin, Dom DeLuise, Lou Rawls, Peter Sellers, Alice Cooper, Loretta Lynn, Danny Kaye, Racquel Welch, John Denver, Dudley Moore, Christopher Reeve, Johnny Cash, Buddy Rich and many, many more.

 18. The Dark Crystal (1982) and Labyrinth (1986) were also feature films written and directed by Henson.